-When I was a kid, back in the seventies, my Nanny Elena used to tell me these horrible stories about the “Chiquizá” (Chee-keee-zaa).
+When I was a kid, back in the seventies, my Nanny Elena used to tell me these horrible stories about the “Chiquizá” (Chee-kee-zaa).

-(I learned later in life that their real name is Tarantula Hawk) The Chiquizá was a huge black wasp with bright orange wings and my nanny Elena, would say that its sting would not only hurt terribly but also give .you a fever, and in my fruitful imagination you would die in the middle of horrible pain.
+The Chiquizá (I learned later in life that their real name is Tarantula Hawk) was a huge black wasp with bright orange wings.
+My nanny Elena would say that its sting would not only hurt terribly but also give .you a fever.
+You would die in the middle of horrible pain in my fruitful imagination.

-Throughout my wandering, traveling and tour guiding years I saw several creatures and insects in the rainforest that provoked chills to a number of people, and actually, the adventurer in me always found them quite interesting… Tarantulas, Fer de Lance, Eye Lash vipers, even Bullet ants and other beauties would make stop and explain, stop and picture, stop and observe, sometimes for long periods of time.
+While wandering, traveling, and guiding tours, I saw several creatures and insects in the rainforest that provoked chills in several people.
+Actually, the adventurer in me always found them quite interesting… Tarantulas, Fer de Lance, Eye Lash vipers, Bullet ants, and other beauties would make a stop, take a picture, and observe, sometimes for long periods.
 I like snakes, I like tarantulas… I really don’t mind Bullet Ants… But if I see a Chiquizá… I will run!
 As fast as possible, terrified!

-It even happened to me once, with a group of intrepid young dutch photographers that we had seen a couple of Fer de Lance vipers (One of the most aggressive and poisonous vipers in the World) and I told them to take the picture above my shoulder as I knew, pretty much, the lenght of their jump if they felt disturbed.
-I was young, I was skinny, and probably they saw me as sort of a Latin American Lara Croft… Until, later in the tour we saw a “Chiquizá” flying towards the group while walking on a rainforest trail.
-I screamed irracionally, and started to run up the trail.
+It even happened to me once with a group of intrepid young dutch photographers.
+We had seen a couple of Fer de Lance vipers (One of the most aggressive and poisonous vipers in the World).
+I told them to take the picture above my shoulder as I knew, pretty much, the length of their jump if they felt disturbed.
+I was young and skinny, and they probably saw me as a Latin American Lara Croft… Later in the tour, we saw a “Chiquizá” flying towards the group while walking on a rainforest trail.
+I screamed irrationally and started to run up the track.

-They did, exactly the same… Later on in life, whenever I remember this afternoon I can’t stop laughing, as all I could see were these gigantic dutch people screaming and running after me as if their life was on a stake.
-When we arrived to the nearby restaurant, their urgent question was “What was it that terrified you so?”
-I felt so embarrased when answering… “Ahmmm… a tarantula wasp!”.
+When we arrived at the nearby restaurant, their urgent question was, “What was it that terrified you so?”
+I felt so embarrassed when answering… “Ahmmm… a tarantula wasp!”.
 “A wasp?”
 “It is big and terrible… and… they are deadly!”… “Deadly?!”…..
 “Well!
-Not deadly deadly… but their sting causes a lot of pain!”
+Not deadly… but their sting causes a lot of pain!”

-And it happens to be that the infamous tarantula hawks is among the ten most painful stings in the World… But even more than that it happens to be, also, that Costa Rica holds in its gorgeous rainforest the most painful of them all: The Bullet Ant!
+And it happens that the infamous tarantula hawks are among the ten most painful stings in the World… But even more than that, it happens to be that Costa Rica holds in its gorgeous rainforest the most painful of them all: The Bullet Ant!

 Well yes!
 You just have to know a couple of tricks around the rainforest!

-First of all, my Nanny Elena was not right exactly, the Tarantula Hawks are not hunting anyone down!
-They are quite easy and mellow, even if their sting hurts a lot (Or so I’ve read… I’ve never ever!
-Known anyone stung by one… And of course I never was!) they are not aggressive and between fleeding or fighting they will always flee.
+First of all, my Nanny Elena was not right exactly.
+The Tarantula Hawks are not hunting anyone down!
+They are quite easy and mellow, even if their sting hurts a lot (Or so I’ve read… I’ve never known anyone stung by one… And of course, I never was!).
+They are not aggressive; between feeding or fighting, they will always flee.
 Also, you can find more information about Costa Rica insects here!

 The most painful is not hunting anyone either!
 The bullet ants live in trees in the rainforest.
-And usually you see them wondering on the barks of trees either climbing up or coming down.
+And usually, you see them wandering on the barks of trees, either climbing up or coming down.
 And that is what you really have to know!

-Probably the most important instruction that I always gave to my passengers was “Watch before putting your hand anywhere!”.
+The most important instruction I always gave to my passengers was, “Watch before putting your hand anywhere!”.

-And if you come with children into the forest, try to never let their hand loose.
-If you don’t think you could do that ask us about nannys in the hotels or the tutoring system that we can provide for families (Together with a tour guide another person will come with the family group simply to baby sit and entertain the children).
+And if you come with children into the forest, try never to let their hands loose.
+Ask about Nannys in the hotels.
+The tutoring system we can provide for families (Together with a tour guide, another person will come with the family group simply to babysit and entertain the children).

 If it worked for me throughout my almost 25 years in the rainforests*, why wouldn’t it work for you?

-*I was a naturalist tour guide for almost twenty five years throughout the forests of Costa Rica, Nicaragua and Panama, not once was I stung by a bullet ant or a tarantula hawk or bit by snake.
-Worst that ever happened to me, several times yes, was to put my foot over fire ants and suffer them… But that’s ok!
+*I was a naturalist tour guide for almost twenty-five years throughout Costa Rica, Nicaragua, and Panama forests.
+Not once was I stung by a bullet ant or a tarantula hawk or bit by a snake.
+The worst that ever happened to me, several times, yes, was to put my foot over fire ants and suffer them… But that’s ok!